 As you’re reading through your Loan Estimate and contract, be aware of the type of prepayment penalty that comes with your loan, just in case something happens and you decide to refinance and/or sell.
 If you’re unsure, ask your mortgage lender before signing the papers and ask them to walk you through the math as it applies to your type of prepayment penalty, your loan amount, your amortization and your interest rate.

 What To Do With A Prepayment Clause

 Does the thought of one more fee give you pause?
 It should – after all, no one wants to pay for something extra, especially when they think they are doing something that’s smart for their financial situation.
 Here are some things to consider before signing:

 Even if you don’t think you’re going to ever trigger the penalty, it’s a good idea to know the costs, just in case.
 In fact, it might make the difference between choosing a loan with a prepayment penalty and one without, if the costs are egregious.

-Here’s what you should do: Find out the type of prepayment penalty that comes with your mortgage and compare the cost of living past the penalty date with the cost of paying it off early and invoking the penalty.
+Find out the type of prepayment penalty that comes with your mortgage and compare the cost of staying in your current loan past the penalty date with the cost of paying it off early and invoking the penalty.
 Each home buyer must consider which route feels best for their personal financial situation.